Maxwell, making sure no one leaves again... |

 and other reasons for microchipping you

-might not have considered
+might not have considered_____________

 sources: Lord, et al, "Journal of American Veterinary Medicine Association", July 15, 2009